data-science-infinity/data-science-infinity.github.io/_posts/2020-05-23-Finding-Prime-Numbers-With-Python.md

 I hoped you enjoyed learning about Primes, and one way to search for them using Python.

-## A note on using pop() with sets in Python
+### Important Note: Using pop() on a Set in Python

-An interesting note on the use of the pop() method with sets in Python.

-In the real world - we would need to make a consideration around the pop() method when used on a set as in some cases it can be a bit inconsistent.
+In the real world - we would need to make a consideration around the pop() method when used on a Set as in some cases it can be a bit inconsistent.

-The pop() method will usually extract the lowest element of a set.
+The pop() method will usually extract the lowest element of a Set.
 Sets however are, by definition, unordered.
 The items are stored internally with some order, but this internal order is determined by the hash code of the key (which is what allows retrieval to be so fast).

 This hashing method means that we can't 100% rely on it successfully getting the lowest value.
 In very rare cases, the hash provides a value that is not the lowest.